 - becoming withdrawn from family

 - sudden loss of interest in school decline in attendance or academic achievement

 - starting to use new or unknown slang words

 - holding unexplained money or possessions

 - staying out unusually late without reason

 - sudden change in appearance dressing in a particular style or 'uniform'

 - dropping out of positive activities

 - new nickname

 - unexplained physical injuries

 - graffiti style tags on possessions, school books, walls

 - constantly talking about another young person who seems to have a lot of influence over them

 - broken off with old friends and hanging around with a new group

 - increased use of social networking sites

 - starting to adopt codes of group behaviour e.g. ways of talking and hand signs

 - expressing aggressive or intimidating views towards other groups of young people some of whom may have been friends in the past

 - being scared when entering certain areas

-- being concerned by the presence of unknown youths in their neighbourhood
+- being concerns by the presence of unknown youths in their neighbourhood

-This is not an exhaustive list and should be used as a guide.
+This is not an exhaustive list and should be used as a guide, amended as appropriate in light of local knowledge of the risk factors in a particular area.